Careers, Education and Guidance

 The duty on schools to secure independent careers guidance for all year 8-13 pupils is intended to expand advice and guidance for young people so they are inspired and motivated to fulfil their potential.
 Schools should help every pupil develop high aspirations and consider a broad and ambitious range of careers.
 Inspiring every pupil through more real-life contacts with the world of work can help them understand where different choices can take them in the future.

 All registered pupils should be able to access independent careers guidance from Year 8 to Year 13.

 They must ensure that the independent careers guidance provided is presented in an impartial manner and includes information on the range of education or training options, including Apprenticeships and other vocational pathways.

 The guidance given will promote the best interests of the pupils to whom it is given.

 WFA monitors the impact of its Careers Programme, Years 7-13, through close analysis of destination data, particularly with reference to the successful progression of key student cohorts.
 The careers input is dynamic and responds to changes in student needs as well as changes in the local Labour Markets and F.E./HE provision.
-An annual Destinations' Report is made to SLT and to Governing Bodies, while also being shared with colleagues.
+An annual Destinations Report is made for SLT and to Governing Bodies, while also being shared with colleagues.
 This is completed in October annually and in light of that the Careers Programme is refined.
 Student evaluation is conducted through questionnaires, on-line surveys and Tutor discussions.
 Parents are also surveyed after careers events whenever appropriate.